phreeza/manuscript_axon_potentials/doc/manuscript.md

 propagation velocity.
 Using linear cable theory, it was then possible to calculate the membrane currents necessary for determination of the EFP.
 The simplified model also allowed us to consider a continuous number of fibers instead of simulating discrete bifurcations and bifurcations.
-While highly simplified, this model captures all effects described for the more complex model so far.
 All following simulations are based on this simplified model.

 The dipole-like component observed in [@fig:bigtree] had it's dipole axis aligned with the axon trunk.
 We therefore expected the field potential to decay